 1. Use a contractor mortgage specialist

 It’s very easy to assume that you can get out there and find the right mortgage deal without any help.
 However, the market in general has tightened, and now there is plenty you need to do before you can be approved for a mortgage.
-This is especially the case if you are a contractor, and don’t neatly fit within any of the high street lenders’ standard box ticking criteria.
+This is especially the case if you are a contractor working through an umbrella company or your own limited company and don’t neatly fit within any of the high street lenders’ standard box ticking criteria.

-Therefore, we recommend you find a mortgage adviser that specialises in working with contractors, freelancers and the self-employed.
+Therefore, we recommend CMME, a mortgage adviser that specialises in working with umbrella employees, contractors, freelancers and the self-employed.

 2. Save, save, save for a deposit

-If you have not managed to save this amount for a deposit, or if you don’t have an existing property which is worth more than you paid for it, there will still be mortgages available to you - but you will pay a higher interest rate.
+The average deposit requirement for a property is usually in the region of 10%-25%.
 The more deposit that you can put into a new property, the lower the interest rates, and the lower the repayments on a monthly basis.

 3. Keep your credit rating as good as possible